Mediator Training Online – Video Access: Option 2

 Shift Thinking: Other People Questions

-The two mediation videos in this module demonstrate how to ask transformative mediation questions.
-They cover private meetings with one of the parties, Kathy, during which a paradigm shift in her thinking starts to happen as a result of the mediation questions asked of her.
+The two online mediation videos in this advanced mediator training module demonstrate how to ask transformative mediation questions.
+These mediation skills are demonstrated during private meetings with one of the parties, Kathy, during which a paradigm shift in her thinking starts to happen as a result of the mediation questions asked of her.
 As a result, Kathy starts to become less intransigent and more clear as to what she needs to say to the other party during the joint session.

 Module 4a: Shift Thinking: Neurolinguistic Programming based Questions

-These mediation questions asked of a party during an initial caucus session bring clarity and explore subjective realities, reconnecting a party’s language, along with its deletions, distortions and generalisations, with their actual experience.
+These mediation questions asked of a party during an initial private session bring clarity and explore subjective realities, reconnecting a party’s language, along with its deletions, distortions and generalisations, with their actual experience.
 They separate a party’s ‘fears’ from the ‘facts’ and support a party to move from a defensive or attacking position.
-These questions lead to a change in a party’s subjective reality and thinking.
-(Demonstration mediation film is done asking mediation questions of one party at a separate caucus meeting)
+These incisive mediation questions lead to a change in a party’s subjective reality and thinking.
+(Demonstration mediation film is done asking mediation questions of one party at a separate meeting)